Warning! This subject requires you to do a practical placement, please see Special Requirements for more information.

 - System wide assessments

-- Constructing and planning different assessment types - Summative
+- Constructing different assessment types

 - Developing rubrics and marking guides

-- Moderation and assessment integrity ¿ Overview & making consistent and comparable judgements
+- Moderation and assessment integrity

-- Assessment feedback, interpreting assessment data and reporting
+- Interpreting assessment data

-- Online Assessment
+- Assessment reporting

 You must either have successfully completed the following subject(s) before starting this subject, or currently be enrolled in the following subject(s) in a prior study period; or enrol in the following subject(s) to study prior to this subject: